profsmith89/ctps/_sources/chap01.md

 ```

+## Loops and breaks

-**Loops and breaks.** We are almost done.
+We are almost done.
 We only need a Python statement that creates a loop, allowing us to repeat the execution of lines 2-4 until we hit EOF.
 There are two looping statements in Python, and we will use the first of them, a *while-loop*.

 ```{code-block} python
 ---